Roman Malinovsky: Early life

 Malinovsky was born in Plotsk province, Poland, at the time part of the Russian Empire.
 His parents were ethnic Polish peasants, who died while he was still a child.
-He was jailed for several robberies from 1894-1899, for which he spent three years in prison and was also charged with attempted rape.
+He was jailed for several robberies from 1894 to 1899, for which he spent three years in prison and was also charged with attempted rape.
 In 1902, he enlisted in the prestigious Izmaylovsky Regiment by impersonating a cousin with the same name.
 Malinovsky began as an Okhrana agent within the regiment, reporting on fellow soldiers and officers.
 He was discharged from the army at the end of the Russo-Japanese War and relocated to Saint Petersburg.

 Politics

 In 1906, he found a job as a lathe operator and joined the Petersburg Metalworkers' Union and the Russian Social Democratic Labour Party (RSDLP).
 Initially, he was inclined to support the Mensheviks, who believed in trade union autonomy, rather than the Bolshevik faction, who sought to control the union.
 He was arrested five times as a union activist, but his Okhrana handlers arranged each time for him to be released without arousing suspicion.
 Exiled from St Petersburg in 1910, he moved to Moscow.
 Here, for the first time, he was awarded a regular salary as a police informer, to supplement his wages as a metal turner, and was instructed by the Okhrana Director S. P. Beletsky to ensure that the different factions of the RSDLP never reunited.
-Malinovsky therefore joined the Bolsheviks.
+Malinovsky, therefore, joined the Bolsheviks.
 In January 1912, he travelled to Prague, where Vladimir Lenin had organised a conference to finalise the break with the Mensheviks and create a separate Bolshevik organisation.
-He made such a good impression on Lenin that he was elected to the Central Committee, and chosen to represent the Bolsheviks in the forthcoming elections to the Fourth Duma, to which he was elected as its most prominent working class deputy, in November 1912.
+He made such a good impression on Lenin that he was elected to the Central Committee, and chosen to represent the Bolsheviks in the forthcoming elections to the Fourth Duma, to which he was elected as its most prominent working-class deputy, in November 1912.
 He was simultaneously the Okhrana's best-paid agent, earning 8,000 rubles a year, 1,000 more than the Director of the Imperial Police.
 He led the six-member Bolshevik group (two of whom were Okhrana agents) and was deputy chairman of the Social Democrats in the Duma.
 As a secret agent, he helped send several important Bolsheviks (like Sergo Ordzhonikidze, Joseph Stalin, and Yakov Sverdlov) into Siberian exile.